jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/SUJ.rst

   single power source.
 * SUJ-PSM1 and SUJ-PSM2 have an extra button to control the brakes on the passive arm itself.
-All the active arms also have a dedicated button to release the brakes but this signal is handled by the arm controller, not the SUJ controller
+All the active arms also have a dedicated button to release the brakes, but this signal is handled by the arm controller, not the SUJ controller

   .. figure:: /images/Classic/SUJ/SUJ-Classic-PSM12-clutch-button.jpeg